rgdigital/ONE-Helper-Docs/README.md

 ```

 ### `showAd` method
 Sets the main vidible wrapper to opacity = 1.
 There is no hideAd method as this is set in the extras page as a config for the `onehelper_beon_extra.js` extra.
-To do this, add `{"hideAd" : true}` as the config object.
+To do this, add `{"hideAd" : true}` as the config object in the BeOn portal where the extra is added.
 ```javascript
 one.Platform.BeOn.showAd();
 ```